siavashmusic/mydocker/README.md

-## Make an .env file in root dir and put this code in it.
+## Make an .env file in your root dir and put this code in it.
 ```
 PROJECT_ROOT=./